asymptotic-code/sui-kit/examples/guide/GUIDE.md

    result
    ```

-## Running the Move Prover
+## Running the Sui Prover

-To run the Move Prover, you need to have the Move Prover installed and configured.
+To run the Sui Prover, you need to have the Sui Prover installed and configured.

-Use the following command to run the Move Prover:
+Run the following command from the `move.toml` directory to run the Sui Prover:

 ```
-sui-move build --generate-boogie
+sui-prover
 ```

-When the specifications are correct, the output is empty.
-On error, the Move Prover will print a message and the location of the source of the error.

 ## Using ghost variables